henzeb/enumhancer/README.md

 ## Usage
 You can simply add the `Enhancers` trait to your `enum` in order to use almost all functionality of this package.
-All functionality should work with `unit` enums as well as `backed` enums'.
+All features should work with `unit` enums as well as `backed` enums' unless stated otherwise.

 ```php
 use Henzeb\Enumhancer\Concerns\Enhancers;